 WPRA publically addressed the City’s allowance of zero-setback for new commercial construction along Green and other streets which seriously contributed to the loss of trees along the sidewalks.

-As a public service, WPRA defines and explains the new State housing laws and rule which supersede Pasadena’s previously established zoning requirements.
+As a public service, WPRA defined and explained the new State housing laws and rule which superseded Pasadena’s previously established zoning requirements.

-2020 – WPRA opposes the Arroyo Seco Canyon Project DEIR with spreading basins as well as the Lower Arroyo Habitat Restoration Plan as proposed and then suggests alternatives.
+2020 – WPRA opposed the Arroyo Seco Canyon Project DEIR with spreading basins as well as the Lower Arroyo Habitat Restoration Plan as proposed and then suggests alternatives.

-WPRA advises Mayor Tornek, City Council and the Planning department for Phase 2 – the “mansionization” Zoning Code Amendment, stating specific suggestions & potential guidelines.
-Council passes unanimously compatibility guidelines for the flats of Pasadena incorporating much of WPRA’s advice.
+WPRA advised Mayor Tornek, City Council and the Planning department for Phase 2 – the “mansionization” Zoning Code Amendment, stating specific suggestions & potential guidelines.
+Council passed unanimously compatibility guidelines for the flats of Pasadena incorporating much of WPRA’s advice.

-WPRA continues to monitor the City’s development for the YWCA and the Department of Water and Power lot, now designated for an affordable housing complex.
-WPRA still opposes the 45 setback from Garfield and continues to support the Civic Center Coalition’s CEQA suit against the City to maintain 107 foot setback of open space opposite City Hall.
+WPRA continued to monitor the City’s development for the YWCA and the Department of Water and Power lot, now designated for an affordable housing complex.
+WPRA still opposed the 45 setback from Garfield and continued to support the Civic Center Coalition’s CEQA suit against the City to maintain 107 foot setback of open space opposite City Hall.